-3D advertising: what is it and how do I get started?
+3D ads: what are they and how do I get started?

 The current frontrunner in the quest to provide the internet with 3D display ads is, unsurprisingly, Google, with their new offering Swirl: an immersive display format with an interactive 3D model.